Anthracite Applications in Today's World

-Anthracite was also called ‘Hard Coal’ because of its tough nature.
+It was also called ‘Hard Coal’ because of its tough nature.
 It was considered to be the perfect source of fuel for trains by locomotive engineers.
-While not many trains are powered by coal anymore, there are still some out there that utilize anthracite.
+While not many trains are powered by coal anymore, there are still some out there that still utilize this form of coal.

-While these are small scale uses of anthracite on a regular basis, there are also other systems that support their use tremendously.
-Here, at African Pegmatite, we utilize high quality anthracite in a more productive manner.
+While these are small scale uses on a regular basis, there are also other systems that support their use tremendously.
+Here, at African Pegmatite, we utilize this high quality material in a more productive manner.

 • Anthracite Water Filtration Systems

-Most anthracite that is extracted often has the lowest moisture, this means that when used for water filtration, it has the ability to deflect water absorption and facilitate nano-filtration.
+Most of this high grade coal, that is extracted, often has the lowest moisture, this means that when used for water filtration, it has the ability to deflect water absorption and facilitate nano-filtration.
 Additionally, their irregular shape ensures their efficacy as it does not pack down into the sand causing a free flow of water without any backwashing –due to the pre-filtration layer formed.

-The sheer size of the anthracite coal is convenient for use in water filtration systems because they can be removed from the water system just as easily as they are put in.
+The sheer size is convenient for use in water filtration systems because they can be removed from the water system just as easily as they are put in.

 • Anthracite Solvent Extraction

-The reason why anthracite is the perfect type of coal for such a system is because it is highly stable, a natural filtration tool, prevents overrun and is highly consistent in regards to results.
-Additionally, when using anthracite, there is not much else that you need for the process of solvent extraction.
+The reason why this is the perfect type of coal for such a system is because it is highly stable, a natural filtration tool, prevents overrun and is highly consistent in regards to results.
+Additionally, when using this material, there is not much else that you need for the process of solvent extraction.

 • Redox Glass Carbon